livingcool/doc-ops-agent/backend/USER_GUIDE.md

 1. Go to **GitHub Settings** > **Developer settings** > **Personal access tokens** > **Tokens (classic)**.
 2. Click **Generate new token** (or **Generate new token (classic)**).
-3. Give it a descriptive name (e.g., "Doc-Ops Agent").
+3. Give it a descriptive name (e.g., "DocSmith").
 4. Set the **Expiration** as needed (e.g., 90 days).
 5. Select the following **scopes**:
     *   `repo` (Full control of private repositories)